IBM-Cloud/onboarding-osb/README.md

     ## Build Properties

+    - ONBOARDING_ENV
+      - Should be set to `stage` or `prod` based on whether the service is being onboarded to Staging RMC (used by first party services) or prod RMC and PC (used by third party services)
     - GC_OBJECT_ID
       <!-- - To fetch catalog.json -->
       - Service ID defined in RMC for your service